 On each DR peer:

-- Configure a Trunk DN pointing to the other peer.
+- Configure the contact option on a Trunk DN pointing to the other peer.

-- Assign to each DN a unique prefix that does not match a possible dialed number to avoid the DN being mistaken for use by an outbound call.
+- Assign to each DN a unique prefix (by setting the option named prefix) that does not match a possible dialed number to avoid the DN being mistaken for use by an outbound call.
 The options oos-check and oos-force must be configured to enable Active Out Of Service Detection.

 - Note: Use the names of these DNs when configuring the Application option dr-peer-trunk.